 Now let's focus on the data we collected from the Control Group so we can see how the plants grew over time.

-In the box below, make a drawing of a b ean that I has j ust : starte d to germinate and of the first root tha it app eare d.
+In the box below, make a drawing of a bean that has just started to germinate and of the first root that appeared.